 Alternatively, give them your phone with the journey plotted in Google maps.
 Let them navigate you for a portion of your trip if you are brave!

 For long travel days on motorways or freeways with long stretches of straight road we sometimes run movies or TV programs on our laptop for the kids to watch.

-Download the Netflix App to your phone:
+You can download the Netflix App to your phone, tablet or some laptops.

 We allow the kids to have a couple of simple games on their devices and reward good behaviour with some game time.
 We tend to hold out until the last hour or so of our journey before we let them play games.